Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: Introduction

 In this work, we extend quasi-optimal error estimates for general mixed finite element methods to the setting of inhomogeneous Dirichlet boundary conditions.
 More specifically, velocity errors are bounded in terms of the best approximation of both the velocity and pressure, without incurring boundary data error terms.
 This improves upon the a priori estimates for general mixed finite element pairs in~\cite[Thm.~5.2.4. ]{BernardiGiraultRaviartHechtRiviere2024}.
 Therein the authors present a similar a priori error estimate in the full Sobolev norm but with constrained best approximation error.

 A key ingredient in our proof is a Fortin operator preserving both the divergence in the dual of the discrete pressure space, as well as discrete traces, and zero mean normal traces.
 Such Fortin operators are constructed in~\cite{EickmannTscherpel2025} for a range of mixed finite element pairs.
 In most cases this requires a modification of the homogeneous Fortin operator.
 Also the numerical analysis in~\cite{JessbergerKaltenbach2024} is based on the assumption that a Fortin operator with similar properties exists.
 Note that the Fortin operator serves as a theoretical tool and need not be implemented.
 In contrast, an interpolation operator that preserves zero-mean normal traces is required in the implementation due to the exact divergence constraints.
-As direct consequence of the existence of such a Fortin operator we obtain a pressure-robust error estimate for the Scott--Vogelius method applied to the Stokes problem subject to inhomogeneous Dirichlet boundary conditions.
+As a direct consequence of the existence of such a Fortin operator we obtain a pressure-robust error estimate for the Scott--Vogelius method applied to the Stokes problem subject to inhomogeneous Dirichlet boundary conditions.
+A local Fortin operator for the Scott--Vogelius element has been constructed in \cite{ParkerSüli2025} and \cite{EickmannGuzmanetal2025}.

 Besides inf-sup stability a major challenge of the Scott--Vogelius element is the local characterisation of the pressure space.
 In 2D for homogeneous Dirichlet boundary conditions this has been established in~\cite{GuzmanScott2019}, and subsequently in~\cite{Ainsworth2022} for mixed boundary conditions, see Tab.~4 therein.
 In 2D the pressure space is known to satisfy linear constraints at singular vertices~\cite{Brenner2008, GuzmanScott2019}, which complicate the implementation.
 Determining the {correct} pressure space for the Scott--Vogelius discretisation of the Stokes problem with inhomogeneous Dirichlet data depends on the objective.
 If only well-posedness (inf--sup stability) is needed, one may choose it as divergence of the homogeneous velocity space; if, however, an exact divergence constraint is required, then the pressure space should contain the divergence of all discrete velocity functions.
 In this work, we require both representations of the pressure space, which we therefore assume.
 Indeed a sufficient condition in 2D is that no boundary singular vertices are present in the triangulation.